- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Although the Coton de Tulear is a healthy breed, they suffer from different joint health issues such as luxating patellas Hip Dysplasia.
-In addition, since the Coton de Tulear is a small dog, they can quickly gain excess weight, and this weight can put extra stress on their joints, leading to various joint health issues.
+Although the coton de Tulear is a healthy breed, they suffer from different joint health issues such as luxating patellas.
+Since the coton de Tulear is a small dog, they quickly gain excess weight, and this puts extra stress on their joints, leading to various joint health issues.

 Treatment & Care

-Visit your vet for a regular check-up of your Coton de Tulear, and he will perform a physical exam where the diagnosis can be done for Hip Dysplasia.
-Your Coton de Tulear puppy's physical exam may also include blood work as the inflammation caused by the joint disease can be shown in the complete blood count.
-The most accurate diagnosis will come in the X-ray or the radiograph.
+Visit your vet for a regular check-up of your coton de Tulear, and they will perform a physical exam.
+Your coton de Tulear’s exam also includes blood work as the inflammation caused by joint disease is shown in a complete blood count.
+The most accurate diagnosis is in an X-ray or radiograph.

 Joint Health Options We Love